The Black Queen (House of the Dragon)

-"The Black Queen" is the tenth and final episode of the first season of the HBO fantasy drama television series House of the Dragon.
-Written by Ryan Condal and directed by Greg Yaitanes, it first aired on October 23, 2022.
+"The Black Queen" is the tenth and final episode of the first season of the fantasy drama television series House of the Dragon, a prequel to Game of Thrones.
+The episode was written by series co-creator and co-showrunner Ryan Condal and directed by Greg Yaitanes.
+It first aired on HBO and HBO Max on October 23, 2022.
 Two days before it aired, the episode leaked online and was shared among many fans on illegal torrent websites.